Downloadable document (PDF) highlighting the current state of progress of the Hub

 SPBAND offers three ways to view data: time series charts for individual measures and individual Health Boards; small multiple time series charts, to allow comparison (for a particular measure) across Health Board areas, and a multi-indicator overview that displays multiple measures simultaneously, allowing comparison across Health Board areas.

-Our colleagues in the maternity analytical team in Public Health Scotland publish a series of annual Official Statistics on pregnancy, childbirth and the early care of babies born in Scotland.
+Our colleagues in Public Health Scotland publish a series of annual Official Statistics on pregnancy, childbirth and the early care of babies born in Scotland.

 Thank you for reading this update.
 If you have any queries or comments, please do get in touch and we will be happy to help you further.

-Alastair (on behalf of the MatNeo Data Hub team; alastair.philp2@phs.scot)
+Alastair (on behalf of the MatNeo Data Hub team)

-You can also contact us via our generic email address: phs.matneodatahub@phs.scot
+You can also contact us via our generic email address for the Hub Programme: phs.matneodatahub@phs.scot